cdoublev/css/doc/parse/README.md

 Note: a good convention is to only use `constructorArgs` when creating *constructed* object.

-*Create a CSS style sheet* also have an additional step (run `addCSSStyleSheet()`) that would be better to run outside of `CSSStyleSheet.constructor()`, to separate concerns but also because *remove a CSS style sheet* should update a property of the document or shadow root that is read-only, therefore this can not be done from inside `CSSStyleSheet` or in an helper function.
+*Create a CSS style sheet* includes *add a CSS style sheet* that would be better run outside of `CSSStyleSheet.constructor()`, to separate concerns but also because *remove a CSS style sheet* should update a property of the document or shadow root, which is read-only, therefore this can not be done from inside `CSSStyleSheet` or in an helper function.
 It would be inconsistent to implement *create a CSS style sheet* inside `CSSStyleSheet` but implement *remove a CSS style sheet* outside.
 Instead, *create a <interface> object* should be implemented where it needs to run, and only state properties are initialized in the constructor of the interface.

-Note: if `globalObject` (`Document` or `ShadowRoot`) could be assumed as an instance of a wrapper class generated by `webidl2js`, then it could be converted to an instance of the implementation class, and *remove a CSS style sheet* could be implemented in `CSSStyleSheet` or a utility function (see below), but this would make the implementation brittle because it would be coupled to the use of `webidl2js` and the name of the property in the implementation class of `Document` or `ShadowRoot`.
+Note: if `globalObject` (`Document` or `ShadowRoot`) could be assumed as an instance of a wrapper class generated by `webidl2js`, then it could be converted to an instance of the implementation class, and *remove a CSS style sheet* could be implemented in `CSSStyleSheet` or a utility function (see below), but this would make the implementation brittle because it would be coupled to the use of `webidl2js` and to the name of the property in the implementation class of `Document` or `ShadowRoot`.

 ```js
 /**